EBZebra/docs/edge/source/api/Sip.md

 ###Software keyboard behavior after hide method

-The hide method will not permanently disable the software keyboard.
-For Ex: After calling hide method, if we focus again on any text area, then software keyboard will be shown again.
+The hide method does not permanently disable the SIP, but simply hides it until the focus returns to a text input field, which causes it to reappear.